Features of membrane structural buildings

 Did you know that there are currently more than a dozen membrane-roofed floating bridges in operation around the Okinawa Islands in the rampant typhoon area?
 This is because the membrane is resistant to salt damage, durable, and its light weight is advantageous to the structure of the floating bridge body.
 Regarding durability against strong winds, membrane materials certified as building materials have high strength, and by designing in accordance with the Building Standard Law, membrane structure construction can be strong enough to withstand typhoons.

-Attic surface temperature and
+Attic surface temperature and sensory temperature by material

 The surface temperature under the roof, mean radiant temperature (MRT), and the operative temperature (OT) experienced under the roof due to radiant heat were measured for three types of roofing materials: membrane, metal, and slate.